-Holiday Closings
+Summer Holiday Closings

 Independence Day

-Friday, July 3, 2015
+Friday, July 3, 2020

 Labor Day

-Monday, September 7, 2015
+Monday, September 7, 2020

-Annual Drinking Water Quality Report for 2014
+Annual Drinking Water Quality Report for 2019

 The following table lists chemical constituents found in drinking water from the San Patricio Municipal Water District Treatment Plant near Ingleside.
 EPA requires all water systems to test for up to 97 constituents.
+To ensure tap water is safe to drink, EPA prescribes regulations which limit the amount of certain contaminants in water we provide.